 As you begin to learn about the different programs and fields offered in the School of Business, you might want to get more information on a particular major/field of study.
 This site has been put together to provide you with links to more information.
-However, if you want a more in-depth analysis of the career exploration process, consider a visit to The College of New Jersey’s Career Center, where you will find a great deal of information – whether you want to explore a particular field even further to providing services to help you find internships and jobs.
+However, if you want a more in-depth analysis of the career exploration process, consider a visit to The College of New Jersey’s Career Center, where you will find a great deal of information, whether you want to explore a particular field even further, to provide services to help you find internships and jobs.
 Take advantage of these services…. they are offered to help you succeed!

-What Can I Do With This Major? – University of Tennessee-Knoxville
+What Can I Do With This Major?
+Has a wealth of information to share about major-specific career options and paths.

 Occupational Outlook Handbook – U.S. Department of Labor

-The Occupational Outlook Handbook is the bible of detailed information on careers; online version is used by most people involved in career planning.
-Information for each different career will include the Nature of the Work; Working Conditions; Employment; Training, Other Qualifications, and Advancement; Job Outlook; Earnings; Related Occupations; and Sources of Additional Information.
+The Occupational Outlook Handbook is the bible of detailed information on careers; the online version is used by most people involved in career planning.
+Information for each different career will include the Nature of the Work; Working Conditions; Employment; Training, Other Qualifications, and Advancement; Job Outlook, Earnings, Related Occupations, and Sources of Additional Information.

 http://www.bls.gov/oco/